Rakson7/Strain-Identification/README.md

 # How to Use:

+Initially, We need to train our model on the reference genomes.
+After training we can provide any test sample and it will predict the genome class on the basis of given reference samples.

+Suppose our model is trained on 10 reference classes then our model will identify the test sample into one of these 10 references.

 Training -

 IBNB_Train.py will be used for training the model.
 This will train the model on the given reference classes and store that model.